aptech/docs/docs/getcoldateformats.rst

 Purpose
 ----------------

-Gets BSD strftime format specifiers for the columns in *x* specified by *columns* .
+Gets BSD strftime format specifiers for specified columns of a dataframe.

 Format
 ----------------